Bob Davie (American football)

-Robert Edwin Davie Jr. (born September 30, 1954) is an American football college coach and former player, formerly the head football coach at New Mexico.
-He previously served as the head football coach at Notre Dame from 1997 to 2001, compiling a record of 35–25.
-He also served as an ESPN college football color commentator from 2002 to 2011.
+Robert Edwin Davie Jr. (born September 30, 1954) is an American former college football coach and player.
+He served as the head football coach at the University of Notre Dame from 1997 to 2001 and the University of New Mexico from 2012 to 2019.
+Davie worked for ESPN as a college football color commentator from 2002 to 2011.

 Early life and playing career

 Robert Edwin Davie Jr. was born in Sewickley, Pennsylvania to Robert Sr. and June.
 Davie was raised in Coraopolis, Pennsylvania.
 As a student at Moon Area High School, Davie excelled in sports, lettering three times each in football, baseball, and basketball.
 During his senior year, Davie served as captain of both the football and basketball teams.
 The same year, his elder brother died of cancer.

 Davie received a football scholarship to attend the University of Arizona.
 After two weeks in Arizona, however, Davie became homesick and returned to Pennsylvania.
 He soon enrolled in nearby Youngstown State University, where he was a starting tight end for three years.